kali-linex/linex/Documentation/firmware-guide/acpi/enumeration.rst

 The MFD devices register their children as platform devices.
 For the child devices there needs to be an ACPI handle that they can use to reference parts of the ACPI namespace that relate to them.
-In the Linux MFD subsystem we provide two ways:
+In the Linex MFD subsystem we provide two ways:

   - The children share the parent ACPI handle.